 Mr. Disselkoen brings more than 25 years of experience managing governance, WASH, and basic infrastructure improvement programs that build the capacity of national and local governments, while mobilizing communities to work effectively with local authorities.

-He currently manages the WASH component of a USAID-funded USD 20+million health systems strengthening program in Liberia.
-Specifically, he is strengthening the capacity of Liberia’s Ministry of Public Works to improve its management and oversight of rural water supply, focusing particularly on data collection and financial management systems, and strengthening management linkages between the Ministry and its county offices, as well as with local communities.
+He served as the Chief of Party for the USAID-funded Municipal Waste Recycling Program, a USD 14.2 million, five-year initiative focused on combatting marine plastic pollution in Vietnam, Indonesia, the Philippines, and Sri Lanka.
+He also managed the WASH component of a USAID-funded USD 20+ million health systems strengthening program in Liberia.
+Specifically, he strengthened the capacity of Liberia’s Ministry of Public Works to improve its management and oversight of rural water supply, focusing particularly on data collection and financial management systems, and strengthening management linkages between the Ministry and its county offices, as well as with local communities.

 Previously for DIG, he directed a USD 30 million portfolio of Gates Foundation-funded projects under the Global Program for Inclusive Municipal Governance (GPIMG).
 Implemented in five African capitals (Lilongwe, Luanda, Cairo, Harare, and Monrovia) over a five-year period, GPIMG achieved the dual goal of strengthening municipal governance and improving WASH service delivery for the urban and peri-urban poor.

-Throughout Africa, Asia, and the Middle East, Mr. Disselkoen has worked with municipal governments and private companies to design and successfully implement cost-recovery schemes and performance monitoring systems for basic services resulting in sustainable and profitable service delivery.
-Mr. Disselkoen holds a master’s degree in management from Stanford University, and holds certificates in o rganizational auditing (from KPMG), Information/Risk Analysis and Financial Management.
+Mr. Disselkoen holds a master’s degree in management from Stanford University, and holds certificates in organizational auditing (from KPMG), Information/Risk Analysis and Financial Management.
 He speaks fluent English and Dutch, and has a basic understanding of Arabic, French, and German.